Black hole - neutron star mergers: The first mass gap and kilonovae

-In Table~\ref{MG_intrinsic} we list fractions of BH-NS mergers that have both compact objects within the first mass gap ($MG_{\rm both}$), only a BH in the gap ($MG_{\rm BH}$), only a NS in the gap ($MG_{\rm NS}$, or no components in the gap ($MG_{\rm none}$).
-This table contains BH-NS mergers that take place for redshifts $z<1$ and the fractions are calculated using merger rate densities (see eq.~\ref{BHNS_fit1}).
-For models that employ rapid SN engine there are no BH-NS mergers with objects in the first mass gap (assumed $2.1-5\msun$ range).
-For models that employ the delayed SN engine remnant prescription about half or slightly more ($0.538-0.696$) of BH-NS mergers do not have any mass gap objects.
-With these models, ones that employ high natal kicks independent of compact object mass (M283, M383, M483) show a significant fraction of BH-NS mergers with both a compact object within the mass gap ($0.162-0.250$).
-Since all compact objects have an equal probability to get a high natal kick and disrupt progenitor binary, the mass function of these compact objects falls steeply off with mass (approximately following initial mass function of stars): see black (NS) and green (BH) lines in Figure~\ref{hist_delayed}.
-That results in a significant fraction of BH-NS mergers with both compact objects within the first mass gap.
-In contrast, for our model in which natal kicks decrease with compact object mass (M280), this fraction is very small ($0.034$) because the many BH-NS systems with heavy ($\sim 10\msun$) BHs outside the first mass gap are not disrupted by the kick: see blue line in Figure~\ref{hist_delayed}.
-Depending on the model, significant fractions of BH-NS mergers ($0.211-0.269$) have one compact object (whether it is a NS or a BH) within the first mass gap.
-Although we differentiate between NSs and BHs in the mass gap in Table ~\ref{MG_intrinsic}, we note that this division is arbitrary as we simply assumed that any compact object above $2.5\msun$ is a BH.
+In Table~\ref{MG_intrinsic} we list fractions of BH-NS mergers that have both compact objects within the FMG ($FMG_{\rm both}$), only a BH in the gap ($FMG_{\rm BH}$), only an NS in the gap ($FMG_{\rm NS}$), or no components in the gap ($FMG_{\rm none}$).
+This table contains BH-NS mergers that take place for redshifts with $z<1$ and the fractions are calculated using merger rate densities (see eq.~\ref{BHNS_fit1}).
+For models that the employ rapid supernova engine, there are no BH-NS mergers with objects in the FMG (assumed $2.1-5\msun$ range).
+For models that employ the delayed supernova engine remnant prescription, about half or a little more than half ($0.576-0.708$) of BH-NS mergers do not have any mass gap objects.
+With these models, those that employ high natal kicks independent of compact object mass (M283, M383, and M483) show a significant fraction of BH-NS mergers with both compact objects within the mass gap ($0.197-0.212$).
+Since all compact objects have an equal probability of getting a high natal kick and disrupting the progenitor binary, the mass function of these compact objects falls steeply off with mass (approximately following the initial mass function of the stars); see the black (NS) and green (BH) lines in Figure~\ref{hist_delayed}.
+That results in a significant fraction of BH-NS mergers with both compact objects within the FMG.
+In contrast, for our model in which natal kicks decrease with compact object mass (M280), this fraction is very small ($0.036$) because many BH-NS systems with heavy ($\sim 10\msun$) BHs outside the FMG are not disrupted by the kick; see the blue line in Figure~\ref{hist_delayed}.
+Depending on the model, significant fractions of BH-NS mergers ($0.211-0.256$) have one compact object (whether it is an NS or a BH) within the FMG.
+Although we differentiate between NSs and BHs in the mass gap in Table~\ref{MG_intrinsic}, we note that this division is arbitrary as we simply assume that any compact object above $2.5\msun$ is a BH.